 - Antiandrogen drugs to control androgen levels.
 These medications can cause congenital disabilities, so you should not take them if you are or are planning to become pregnant.

 - Acne treatments, including antibiotics taken by mouth and acne-specific creams and gels.

 Surgery is an additional option for treatment.
 If you are diagnosed with PCOS and want to have children but have not had success with fertility medications, your doctor may suggest ovarian surgery.

-Dignity Health is committed to helping women with PCOS in Arizona, California, and Nevada find relief through accurate diagnosis and individualized treatment plans tailored to their needs.
+The symptoms of PCOS are usually treatable.
+Dignity Health is committed to helping women with PCOS find relief through accurate diagnosis and individualized treatment plans tailored to their needs.

 Dignity Health offers compassionate, holistic care for hormonal and reproductive disorders, including PCOS.
 If you have symptoms of PCOS, Find a Doctor to discuss your treatment options.

 The information contained in this article is meant for educational purposes only and should not replace advice from your healthcare provider.